9 Aerospace Structures

 The monocoque or shell airframe type relies mainly on the skin’s strength to carry the primary loads.
 Skin buckling is a concern with this type of structure.

-Most modern aircraft are of semi-monocoque type of construction, as shown in the figure below.
+Most modern aircraft are of semi-monocoque construction, as shown in the figure below.
 In this design, the skin can be thinner (hence lighter) and is reinforced internally under the skin by longitudinal members called longerons.
 The longerons are riveted to the skin.
 The longerons give more structural stiffness and mainly prevent the skin from buckling.
 The longerons, usually made from single-piece aluminum alloy extrusions in the form of “U” or “T” sections, will extend across several frame members and help the skin support primary bending, torsion, and compressive loads.

 The semi-monocoque airframe design is reinforced internally by longerons and stringers to give the structure much stiffness and strength.